adambard/learnxinyminutes-docs/bash.html.markdown

 echo "START OF FILE\n$Contents\nEND OF FILE"

 # Use `cp` to copy files or directories from one place to another.
-# `cp` creates NEW version of the sources,
+# `cp` creates NEW versions of the sources,
-# so editing one won't affect the other.
+# so editing the copy won't affect the original (and vice versa).
 # Note that it will overwrite the destination if it already exists.
 cp srcFile.txt clone.txt
 cp -r srcDirectory/ dst/ # recursively copy